Iteration 7: Blackbox Testing and Pattern Hunting

 Define a minimal set of test cases for the 'attack(who, card, opp)' function for the RhoStone game (FRS § 37.8.1), using the systematic black-box testing technique equivalence class partitioning.

-1. Describe a list of the relevant conditions that influence function 'attack()'.
+1. Describe a list of the relevant conditions that influence function 'attack()' ... as outlined in the Iteration 7 report template

 PreRelease: EC test of SigmaStone 'augmentMinion()'